Gasased/PlaneViewAligneAddon/README.md

 # PlaneViewAligneAddon
-Blender addon to align view to 3 vertex plane and automatically align object
+Blender addon to align view to 3 vertex plane

+Adds button to view category inside of n menu